This is an excellent entry level opportunity for people who want to help families in need!

 Founded in 1999, Maryland Coalition of Families (MCF) is a statewide nonprofit with a central office in Columbia, Md., and staff located in communities throughout the state.
 Using personal experience as parents, caregivers, youth and other loved ones, we connect, support and empower Maryland’s families.
 Our staff provide one-to-one support to parents and caregivers of young people with mental health issues and to any loved one who cares for someone with a substance use or gambling issue.
 We also advocate to improve systems that impact individuals with behavioral health challenges.

-Maryland Coalition of Families (MCF) has an employment opportunity for a Family Peer Support Specialist (FPSS) to serve families in the following Maryland counties: Baltimore City, Baltimore County, and Harford.
+Maryland Coalition of Families (MCF) has a full-time (40 hour/week) employment opportunity for a Family Peer Support Specialist (FPSS) to serve families in Allegany and Garrett Counties.
 The candidate must have personal (not work) experience as a primary caregiver of child aged 0-5, with either behavioral health or developmental needs.
 After training and orientation, the Family Peer Support Specialist will provide family-to-family outreach, support, education, advocacy, coaching, information, referrals and follow-up to families seeking assistance regarding concerns about their infant or toddler’s behavioral health, development or growth.

 Essential Duties and Responsibilities